HomeJAGRUK INVESTORFixed Deposit (FD) - Details, FD Calculator & TDS Savings

 Loan against Fixed Deposit

 It is also possible to take a loan against your FD in banks.
 The process is quite simple too.
-Generally, you can get a loan at an interest rate which is 1%-2% higher than your FD interest rate.
+Generally, you can get a loan at an interest rate that is 1%-2% higher than your FD interest rate.
 You have to pay back the loan within the tenure of the fixed deposit though.
 Although the loan amount is 75%-90% of the FD amount and the FD is taken as collateral by the bank.

 Income Tax Vs TDS